ASHUTOSH-06-SONI/reddit-toxicity-bot/README.md

 PS- I couldn't get this deployed at this point its just plain skill issue and i'm too dumb nevertheless I learned a little about my self that i've got to do a ton lot of work around building stuff hekk even the idea wasn't of my own.
-Will, learn about mcp and stuff and they try someday later but until then i gotta cover up for my stupidity.
+Will, learn about mcp and stuff and then try someday later but until then i gotta cover up for my stupidity.

 A comprehensive Reddit toxicity detection system with ML model, available as bot, web app, and MCP server.
 ## Features